Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Well, hey.
 Albus can perform magic nonverbally.
 Even just activating the charm to make the target coin warm up could be enough of a signal to alert Slughorn, or any other co-conspirators.

 Once Slughorn got out of the castle and saw the Dark mark in the sky, he would have been in no hurry to go back inside.
-He would have seen Albus and Harry fly to the tower and might have summoned Albus’s fallen wand, cast a cushioning charm, or otherwise softened Albus’s landing, the fall definitely appears to have been slowed by somebody.
+He would have seen Albus and Harry fly to the tower and might have summoned Albus’s fallen wand, cast a cushioning charm, or otherwise softened Albus’s landing, the fall definitely appeared to have been slowed by somebody.
 Sluggy might have had a nasty shock when he found that Albus was actually dead.
 But he already has his directions, so Sluggy gets to work.

 First; banish the cushioning charms, make sure his old friend’s robes were decently covering his old skinny legs.
 Get the Horcrux out of his pocket.
 Albus only filled him in briefly, Horace wouldn’t have known it was a fake.